freebattie/ARtQuestServer/APIDOCUMENTATION.md

 ## POST /api/register

-Registe a new user to the service.
+Register a new user to the service.

 The server responds with:

-- `200 ok` If the registration is succesful
+- `200 ok` If the registration is successful
 - `409 forbidden` If there already is a user with the supplied email

 ## GET /api/quest